Parliamentary.ai

 Government Spending

-This amendment is not expected to have a significant direct impact on government spending.
-The cost will primarily relate to the administrative processes of implementing the change in legal wording and any potential legal challenges that may arise.
+This amendment is not expected to have a significant direct impact on UK government spending.
+The changes are procedural and relate to legal wording, not to funding for specific programs or initiatives.

 Groups Affected